-A Clear Agenda February 14, 2012
+A Clear Agenda

+February 14, 2012

-If you read Ajaan Lee's autobiography, one of the things you notice is the extent to which he would make vows.
-He'd sit and meditate and have a purpose: a problem he wanted to have clarified, or a question for which he wanted an answer.
+If you read Ajahn Lee's autobiography, one of the things you notice is the extent to which he would make vows.
+He'd sit and meditate and have a purpose: a problem he wanted to have clarified, or some question he had in his mind.
 He would pose it in his mind: "I want to sit here until I get this cleared up."
 Then he'd drop the question and go into concentration.
 As his practice developed, the questions he would ask himself and things he wanted to know would get more and more refined.

-So you might find it a useful practice as you meditate to ask yourself: "What am I here for?"
+So you might find it a useful practice as you meditate.
+Ask yourself: "What are we here for?"
 There's got to be a purpose to what you're doing.
 Sometimes we hear that mediation is all about having no agendas and not trying to change anything at all.
 But I've never seen the Buddha describe it that way.

 You've got to have a purpose.
 Think about the four noble truths.
-They're truths with a purpose: to help you end suffering.
 Where in the four noble truths is your purpose today?
 When you see the Buddha's definition of ignorance, it doesn't mean having preconceived notions.
 It doesn't mean trying to change things.
 Ignorance means not seeing things in terms of the four noble truths.

-For most of us, that definition of ignorance describes the normal state of our mind.
+For most of us, that describes the state of our mind.
 We're thinking about other issues, other problems, usually based around our sense of who we are and what we need to keep who we are going-or around the people, the relationships we love, to keep them going as well.
 Those kinds of issues, those kinds of questions the Buddha said, are ignorance from the point of view of trying to put an end to suffering.

-So even though you may have responsibilities in the world, put them aside at least for the time being.
+So even though you may have responsibilities in the world, at least for the time being, put them aside.
 The mind will be a lot stronger if you can.
-You'll also find that there are areas within you where you're creating a lot of unnecessary suffering.
+And you also find that there are areas within you where you're creating a lot of unnecessary suffering.
 That suffering is weighing you down.
 When you're weighed down, you're less able to deal with your responsibilities.
 So putting the issues of the world aside is not an irresponsible act.